 Select “Ratings” from the Sort Menu to reveal the space between Patch names where you can rate Patches from 1-5 stars.
 When you later select Ratings, the rated Patches show up with the highest-rated Patches at the top.

-You can UN-rate a Patch by Command / Control-clicking on the stars.
+You can UN-rate a Patch by clicking in the empty space just to the left of the stars.

 Sorts any of the sounds that you’ve learned using MIDI CC, MIDI Note, and/or MIDI Program Change at the top of the list, along with the learned parameters below each sound name.
 See the MIDI Remote Control for more details.